qj0r9j0vc2/qj0r9j0vc2/README.md

 <br>
 <br>
-You can find more information in the link below
+You can find more information about me in the link below
 - https://bento.me/xlwdn98767